ned-chambers/Exploring-Netflix-Catalogue-in-PowerBI/README.md

 ---

-## 🎬 Key insights from Netflix's catalogue
+## 🎬 Key insights

 This project explores Netflix's vast content library, identifying trends in geographic distribution, genre preferences, and release patterns.
-Here are some key takeaways from our analysis:
+Here are some key takeaways from the analysis:

 - **Global content distribution**: The **United States** boasts the most extensive release catalogue, followed by **India** and the **United Kingdom**, highlighting Netflix’s focus on these key markets.
 - **Genre trends**: Dramas and comedies dominate as the most commonly produced genres, but country-specific preferences emerge - **France** contributes a significant number of **Independent Films**, while the **UK** are **drama queens**.